MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-azure-bot-service.md

     - **User type**: Select **Bot application user**.
     - **Bot application ID**: Enter the Microsoft App ID from Azure AD that you copied in the previous step.
     - **Bot handle**: Enter the bot handle from the Bot profile settings.
-    - **Cognitive Services Subscription Key**: Enter the KEY 1 or KEY 2 value from the Cognitive Speech Service resource.
+    - **Cognitive Services Subscription Key**: Enter the KEY 1 or KEY 2 value from the cognitive speech service resource you created earlier.
-    - **Cognitive Services Region**: Enter the Location/Region value.
+    - **Cognitive Services Region**: Enter the Location/Region value from the cognitive speech service resource you created earlier.

     For more information about creating an application user, see [Create an application user](../powerapps/developer/data-platform/use-multi-tenant-server-server-authentication#create-a-multi-tenant-web-application-registered-with-your-azure-ad-tenant).